viamrobotics/docs/docs/manage/configuration.md

 {{% /tab %}}
 {{< /tabs >}}

-To run `viam-server` as a system service, see [Start automatically on boot](/installation/#start-automatically-on-boot).

 ## Next Steps

 After configuring your robot, you can use the [Viam SDKs](../../program/sdks/) to program and control your robot.